A Complete Guide to Buy-to-Let Lifetime Mortgages

 To give an estimate, you can get a sum between 20% and 50% of the equity in your residence.

-Can I Buy-to-Let With a Bad Credit Score
+Can I Buy-to-Let With a Bad Credit Score?

-The answer is that it depends.
+Whether you can qualify for a buy-to-let lifetime mortgage with a bad credit score will depend on your lender.
 Some lenders will have an issue with a bad credit rating.
 However, with the right specialist advice and selected a fantastic property, you could qualify for a buy-to-let lifetime mortgage, despite your history of bad credit.

 Real estate is the most assured investment, and thus, buy-to-let plans were designed to help you enjoy financial freedom in your retirement and enjoy the benefits that come with owning a buy-to-let property.